Shaping Lives through Visual Arts

 Visual arts usually promotes arts both as a field of historical research of inter-cultural relations, within the immediate cultural ecosystem of a specific place and in the rest of the world, and a field of investigation of contemporary practices and a point of interaction with the demands of post-modern cultures.

 My name is Alejadro Manuel.
 I’m a registered nurse and I work for a local NGO in my country.
 Being a medic and working for an organization that seeks to promote better health standards for the local population, I’ve been involved in various initiatives that seek to achieve the objectives of the organization.
-For instance, you can try the dash diet, I loved it, it made me healthy.
-There have been numerous contributions that various members of our staff have come up with in sensitizing the community – such contributions are usually encouraged by the organization – and I’ve always been too active in such initiatives.
+For instance, you can try the dash diet.
+I loved it; as it made me healthy.
+There have been numerous contributions that various members of our staff have come up with in sensitizing the community ; such contributions are usually encouraged by the organization ; and I’ve always been too active in such initiatives.

 Creating Murals and Drawing Graffiti to Create Awareness of HIV/AIDS

 One of my most nostalgic fetes was creating murals and drawing graffiti to sensitize the locals about the menace of HIV and how to avoid contracting the disease.
 This was a project that I worked on between 1994 and 1995.

 Furthermore, the project came at a time when the prevalence of HIV was high among the locals and there was need to strongly educate the public on better ways to avoid contracting the disease, reduce stigmatization of those living with the disease; as well as encourage those with the disease not to despair.
 But get enrolled to receive free anti-retro-viral drugs that the government and other organizations were providing.